-The VRPT shall list the applicable and reference documents in support to the generation of the document.
+The Verification Report shall list the applicable and reference documents in support to the generation of the document.

 Definitions and Abbreviations

-The VRPT shall list the applicable dictionary or glossary and the meaning of specific terms or abbreviations utilized in the document with the relevant meaning Verification subject.
+The Verification Report shall list the applicable dictionary or glossary and the meaning of specific terms or abbreviations utilized in the document with the relevant meaning Verification subject.

 Verification results

-The VRPT shall describe the verification approach, the associated problems and results with reference to the relevant test, analysis, reviewofdesign and inspection reports.
+The Verification Report shall describe the verification approach, the associated problems and results with reference to the relevant test, analysis, reviewofdesign and inspection reports.

-The VRPT shall identify the deviations from the verification plan.
+The Verification Report shall identify the deviations from the verification plan.

 Conclusions

-The VRPT shall list the requirements to be verified (in correlation with the VCD).
+The Verification Report shall list the requirements to be verified (in correlation with the VCD).

-The VRPT shall summarize verification results, the comparison with the requirements and the verification closeout judgement.
+The Verification Report shall summarize verification results, the comparison with the requirements and the verification closeout judgement.

 Open issues shall be clearly stated and described.